-Clopidogrel keeps the platelets in your blood from coagulating (clotting) to prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
+Clopidogrel helps to prevent platelets in your blood from sticking together and forming a blood clot.
+Unwanted blood clots can occur with certain heart or blood vessel conditions.

 Clopidogrel is used to prevent blood clots after a recent heart attack or stroke, and in people with certain disorders of the heart or blood vessels.

-Clopidogrel may also be used for other purposes not listed in this medication guide.
+Clopidogrel may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about clopidogrel?